mreq/wmctile_old/README.md

 Contribution
 ------------

 Is welcome.
-You'll need `rspec rspec-notify-osd` gems.
-Wmctile is TDD where possible, so please, test your code :)
+You'll need to `bundle install` to get the gems.
+Wmctile is TDD where possible, so please, test your code :) It's as simple as running `guard`.